 I used to read many more books than I do now, both fiction and non-fiction.
 But over years I’ve found video, audio and digital media getting added as important channels for learning along with the books.

-I find blogs and digital magazines as the best channel for non-fiction as online articles can have embedded links to supporting references and tend to convey the key message better..
-I’ve also been following a lot of video blogs as while traveling on a bumpy road watching videos can be easier than reading articles on a phone screen but I would say the split is 80:20 in favor of written material.
-However for fiction it’s the other way round, there are stories that Netflix offers at such convenience that it becomes much engaging and easier as compared with books.
-I’ve created this page to recommend some of the good fiction/non-fiction content I consume.
+I find blogs and digital magazines as the best channel for non-fiction as online articles can have embedded links to supporting references and tend to convey the key message better.
+I’ve started following a lot of youtube channels as while traveling on a bumpy road or standing in a metro train, watching videos can be easier than reading articles on a phone screen but I would say the preference is still 80:20 in favor of written material.
+However for fiction it’s the other way round, there are stories that Netflix and Prime offer are at such convenience that it becomes much engaging and easier as compared with books and articles.

-As a reference for self, I started mapping the prominent digital publications in India, to keep myself aware of their inherent bias.
+On a side note, as a reference for self, I started mapping the prominent digital publications in India, to keep myself aware of their inherent bias.
 I do keep checking other publications as well occasionally.
 I plan to work on a review of all of these once I get a better grip over their content philosophy.